 In blogging, the following writing rules apply:

 - “Turn your blog upside down” meaning start with the most important point first before going into the details

 - Keep it short and sweet.
-A blog post generally work best if it’s shorter than 1,000 words.
+A blog post generally works best if it’s shorter than 1,000 words.

-- The title need to be compelling.
-This is the part where I’m currently struggling, and also learning to improve on.
+- The title needs to be compelling.
+This is the part where I’m currently struggling and also learning to improve on.